-As noted, BIG-IP SSL Orchestrator can be configured to distinguish between interesting and uninteresting traffic for the purposes of security processing.
-Examples of uninteresting traffic (including those types that cannot be decrypted) to be exempted from inspection may include:
+As noted, the F5 system can be configured to distinguish between interesting and uninteresting traffic for the purposes of security processing.
+Examples of uninteresting traffic (including those types that can't be decrypted) to be exempted from inspection may include:

-- · Guest VLANs. - · Applications that use pinned certificates. - Trusted software update sources such as those for Microsoft Windows updates. - Trusted backup solutions, such as a crash plan. - Any lateral encrypted traffic to internal services to be exempted.
+- · Guest VLANs. - · Applications that use pinned certificates. - Trusted software update sources like those for Microsoft Windows updates. - Trusted backup solutions, such as a crash plan. - Any lateral encrypted traffic to internal services that should be exempted.

-You can also exempt traffic based on domain names and URL categories.
-The service chain classifier rules of BIG-IP SSL Orchestrator enable administrators to enforce corporate Internet use policies, preserve privacy, and meet regulatory compliance.
+Administrators can also exempt traffic based on domain names and URL categories.
+The policy rules of BIG-IP SSL Orchestrator enable administrators to enforce corporate Internet use policies, preserve privacy, and meet regulatory compliance.